15th EAS Basic Course on Aerobiology

 The European Aerobiology Society offers 3 grants covering the registration fee for this course.
 Please visit the EAS website for more information on the procedures and the application form.

 This 15th edition of the course will be limited to 25 participants.
-Please complete and submit the following pre-registration form.
-It is not necessary to already pay the fee at this stage.
-You will soon be advised by e-mail once full registrations are open, with a fee payement deadline.
+Please complete and submit the following registration form.
+You will soon be advised by e-mail with the detailed procedure for the fee payement (mandatory in order to fully complete the registration).

 For any question, please send an e-mail at email@example.com